epfl-si/wp-dev/README.md

 cd /srv/${WP_ENV}/
 mkdir -p wp-httpd/htdocs
 cd wp-httpd/htdocs</pre>
-1. Create one or more sites under `/srv/${WP_ENV}/wp-httpd/htdocs` using either the `wp` command-line tool (for a “vanilla” WordPress site) or `jahia2wp create`.
-Check the [new-wp-site.sh](https://github.com/epfl-idevelop/wp-ops/blob/master/docker/mgmt/new-wp-site.sh) command, it should work without any of the ansible or jahia2wp jam.
+1. Create one or more sites under `/srv/${WP_ENV}/wp-httpd/htdocs` using either the `wp` command-line tool (for a “vanilla” WordPress site) or the [`new-wp-site.sh`](https://github.com/epfl-idevelop/wp-ops/blob/master/docker/mgmt/new-wp-site.sh) command (such a site comes with a number of EPFL-specific presets, main theme disabled etc.)
+3. Browse the site (it's probably not going to work very well at this stage, what with it having no plugins and themes)
+4. Tack `/wp-admin` to the end of the URL to get at the login screen
+5. Log in with the `administrator` account (scroll back in your Terminal looking for `Admin password:` to get at the password)

 ### wp-gutenberg-epfl activation